 Teresa Wells creates emotive figurative sculptures in bronze, that celebrate man’s physical and emotional survival over adversity.
 Inspired by the question “How do Humans Behave”, she draws inspiration from the contours of athletes and ballet dancers to emphasise a physical strength, placing them in precarious poses to stress fragility.

 When combined with geometric architectural supports, in steel and stone, she shows a contemporary approach to bronze, lifting it off the the plinth and making it appear less monumental and traditional.

 Teresa is a capable project manager, experienced in collaborating with mechanical and structural engineers, to safely install both private and public works of art including the restoration of Thomas Telford for Shropshire County Council , The BBC and NetFlix and The Rootstein Hopkins Parade Ground, Chelsea School of Arts.
 She has a successful track record working with private clients and interior designers in the Midlands and Shropshire, to commission and brief.

-Clients include the BBC, Netflix, The Robert T Webb Sculpture Garden USA, SAATCHI, Shropshire County Council, The Devon Sculpture Park, BLOCC Interiors (formerly Connections in Design Ltd), Inside Right Ltd, AK Designs, and numerous private commissions.
+With work featured in permanent collections worldwide, her clients include the BBC, Netflix, The Robert T Webb Sculpture Garden USA, SAATCHI, Shropshire County Council, The Devon Sculpture Park, BLOCC Interiors (formerly Connections in Design Ltd), Inside Right Ltd, AK Designs, and numerous private collectors and commissions.